 With some improvements including better maneuverability and a more well-rounded option overall, Head is hoping that this version is the best.

 Is this a true update to the Extreme line, or is it much of the same thing?
 After playing around with it for a while, this is how it looks.

-Before going into the review, here are our overall ratings after 40+ hours on court.
+Before going into the review, here are our overall ratings after 40+ hours of testing on court.